Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Analytic continuation of the quark number density: high temperatures

-Here we fit the baryon number at imaginary chemical potential by the function \beq \tilde B(\theta_I) \simeq \sum_{n=1}^{N_{p}} \arfm (\theta_I)^{2n-1} \eeq using the values $N_{p}=2,3,4$.
-The fit parameters are $\arfm$ and their resulting values are shown in Table~\ref{tab:pow_fit}.
-Figure~\ref{fig:extrap_pow_fit} depicts the analytic continuation of to the domain of real $\theta$ using the values of the extracted fit parameters.
-The errors in the values of the fit parameters are propagated, taking into accounts their correlated nature, the resulting error in the baryon number is depicted in Fig.~\ref{fig:extrap_pow_fit} by the bands.
-Comparison with the lattice data at real values of $\theta$ indicates that the most accurate analytic continuation is achieved by using a It is seen that the best continuation is provided by polynomial of 5th degree at $T=530$~MeV and a polynomial of the 3rd degree at $T=398$~MeV.
+Thus, we fit the baryon number at imaginary chemical potential by the function \beq \tilde B^{(c)}(\theta_I) = \sum_{n=1}^{N_{p}} (-1)^{n+1} c_n \;\theta_I^{2n-1} \eeq using the values $N_{p}=2$ and 3.
+The fit parameters are $c_n$ and their resulting values are shown in Table~\ref{tab:pow_fit}.
+Fig.~\ref{fig:extrap_pow_fit} depicts the analytic continuation to the domain of real $\theta$ using the values of the extracted fit parameters.
+The error bands in Fig.~\ref{fig:extrap_pow_fit} are obtained by the bootstrap method.
+Comparison with the lattice data at real values of $\theta$ indicates that the most accurate analytic continuation is achieved by using a polynomial of the fifth degree at $T=530$~MeV and a polynomial of the third degree at $T=398$~MeV.